exercism/javascript/exercises/concept/elyses-destructured-enchantments/.docs/instructions.md

 ## 5. Insert face cards

-Elyse will insert a set of face cards (i.e. jack, queen, and king) into her deck such that they become the second, third, and fourth cards respectively.
+Elyse will insert a set of face cards (i.e. jack, queen, and king) into her deck such that they become the second, third, and fourth cards, respectively.

 ```javascript
 const deck = [5, 4, 7, 10];